 Since moving up to Division One and despite having less resources than most of the opposition they have faced, Storm has been competitive every season and has been supported by the best fans in the country.
 Visiting players, coaches and officials who come to the ‘StormDome’ enjoy their time there and often comment on the fantastic atmosphere that is created and the enthusiastic support the Storm players receive.

-Over the past five seasons Storm has established itself as a Division One Club, twice finishing in the top four and three times qualifying for the end of season Championship Playoffs.
+Storm has established itself as a Division One Club, finishing in the top four, and qualifying for the end of season Championship Playoffs on numerous occasions, along with being crowned the 2018 National Cup Winners.

 The unique mixture of sporting entertainment and community involvement has increasingly attracted partnerships with sponsors ranging from individual patrons to some major national brands including Vanarama, McDonalds, and Arriva.

 Immediately after the 2016/17 campaign ended a new five person Management Team was set-up under the Chairmanship of long-time Hemel basketball fan and marketing wizard Tony Humphrey that has streamlined the way the Club operates and secured new and former commercial partners without whom Storm couldn’t survive at the top level.

-Each member of the group has a specific brief; Kathryn Taylor heads the match night Promotions Team, Brian Taylor handles finance, Linda Titmuss takes care of the Club Secretarial duties, Nichole Walker leads the Schools coaching outreach programme in partnership with Russell Hoops, and Jon Burnell has overall responsibility for the development of the Club’s Basketball Programme.
+Each member of the group has a specific brief; Kathryn Taylor heads the Match Night Promotions Team, Brian Taylor handles finance, Heidi Cutts takes care of the Club Secretarial duties, Nichole Walker leads the Schools coaching outreach programme in partnership with Russell Hoops, and Jon Burnell has overall responsibility for the development of the Club’s Basketball Programme.

-The Club enters its seventh season in the top flight with excitement and anticipation following the creation of a squad featuring some fan favourites as well as new faces that bring talent and experience to the Club.
-Fresh leadership was brought in over the summer of 2017 with the appointment of new Head Coach, Robert Youngblood who has years of successful experience as a player and Coach in the USA, Europe and the UK.
+The Club enters this season with excitement and anticipation following the creation of a squad featuring some fan favourites as well as new faces that bring talent and experience to the Club.

 Storm’s goals are to bring silverware to the town, to continue offering compelling and thrilling sporting entertainment, and to engage fully with our local community.